weiyuwang2024/vibecoding/transcripts.md

 Roo Code's standout feature is its **excellent context auto-compress capability**.
 This makes the agent both fast and cost-efficient by automatically managing context without manual intervention.
 It's particularly valuable for teams working on large codebases where context can quickly become unwieldy.

 The coding agent market is changing very fast, and coding agents will keep getting smarter and smarter.
 The tools and strategies we use may also change from time to time.
 Right now, coding agents won't replace humans, but they do significantly boost productivity.
-It’s worth keeping an eye on how this area develops in the coming years
+It's worth keeping an eye on how this area develops in the coming years.